karannandkumar/React_RomanCalculator/README.md

 ### `RomanCalculation`

 The file is under 'src/functions/RomanCalculation'
 The main component for Roman calculation.
-Consist of two input fields, a button and answer value.
+Consist of two input fields, a button and an answer value.
 The two input field names ,the button title and the heading-title are the props given to this function.

 ### `calculations.js`